yusufaine/cs3103-gocrawler/example/README.md

 ```

 > [!NOTE]
-> The output for this can be uses a proxy of 20 and has RPS set to 10 [here](https://github.com/yusufaine/cs3103-gocrawler/blob/main/example/tianalyser/ti_stats.json).
+> The output for this can be uses a proxy has RPS set to 40 [here](https://github.com/yusufaine/cs3103-gocrawler/blob/main/example/tianalyser/ti_stats.json).

 ## Members